AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky Performance Evaluation

 \subsubsection{Performance of \adapt~in the \sub~spectrum}

-In Fig.~\ref{fig:AdaptSky-Sub-6-ALL-MODELS-s}, we depict ${R}_{e}^{\textrm{tot}}$ achieved by \adapt~for both cases where users-\uav~links are dominated by LoS and the case where the channel is generic.
-We also show the convergence value of the ${J}_{e}^{f}$ at the last episode.
-In the {LoS} scenario, we set $w_r = 1, w_f = 0$, $w_g = 10^7$, $w_s =0$ and $w_u = 0$, with $R_{min} = 0$, while in the generic scenario we set $w_f =5$ so that we prevent the \uav~from favoring one user while ignoring the others, since it is the best way to achieve high sum rate with the existence of NLoS users.
+In Fig.~\ref{fig:AdaptSky-Sub-6-ALL-MODELS-s}, we depict ${R}_{e}^{\textrm{tot}}$ achieved by \adapt for both cases where users-\uav~links are dominated by LoS and the case where the channel is generic.
+We also show the convergence value of the ${J}_{e}^{f}$ at $ep=E-1$.
+In {LoS} scenario, we set $w_r = 1, w_f = 0$, $w_g = 10^7$, $w_s =0$ and $w_u = 0$, with $R_{min} = 0$, while in the generic scenario we set $w_f =5$ so that we prevent the \uav~from favoring one user while ignoring the others (since it is the best way to achieve high sum rate with the existence of NLoS users).
 The rest of the weights are employed identical to the LoS case.
-The simulations have been conducted for $10$ runs.
-The average and the confidence interval of 1 standard deviation of ${R}_{e}^{\textrm{tot}}$ have been calculated and plotted as shown in Fig.~\ref{fig:AdaptSky-Sub-6-ALL-MODELS-s}. \adapt~tends to adapt the power allocation and \uav~placement continuously such that ${R}_{e}^{\textrm{tot}}$ keeps improving until convergence.
-In our scenario, \adapt~converges to $400$ Mbps, which is $163\%$ higher than that achieved by SoA. \adapt~outperforms SoA despite the fact that \adapt~is allocating resources in a more complex environment.
+The simulations have been conducted for 10 runs and the average and the confidence interval of 1 standard deviation of ${R}_{e}^{\textrm{tot}}$ has been calculated and plotted as shown in Fig.~\ref{fig:AdaptSky-Sub-6-ALL-MODELS-s}. \adapt~tends to adapt the power allocation and \uav~placement continuously such that ${R}_{e}^{\textrm{tot}}$ keeps improving until it convergences to a certain value.
+In our scenario, \adapt~converges to $400$ Mbps, which is $163\%$ higher than that achieved by SoA. \adapt~outperforms SoA despite the fact that \adapt~is allocating resources in a more complex environment as the SoA can only place the \uav~in a 2D plane and assumes LoS users.
 Moreover, Not only \adapt~achieves a higher rate performance, but also maintains a $60\%$ fairness index which is more than $20\%$ higher than SoA.
-Although it is not reasonable to compare \adapt~to SoA with the presence of NLoS users, since SoA handles only LoS users, \adapt~achieves a better ${R}_{e}^{tot}$ and maintains a $40\%$ fairness level even though the NLoS links experiences approximately two orders of magnitude worse channel gain.
+Although it is not reasonable to compare \adapt~to SoA with the presence of NLoS users since SoA has only LoS users, \adapt~achieves a better ${R}_{e}^{tot}$ and maintains a $40\%$ fairness level even though the NLoS results approximately in two orders of magnitude worse channel gain.